Adapted from a video by Tim Dodd the Everyday Astronaut. Web version by Andy Law.

 Watching Starship come to life sure is addictive.
-Through the hard work of people covering general public has never had access to a rocket’s development like this before.
+Through the hard work of people covering this, the general public has never had access to a rocket’s development like this before.
 I love watching the updates roll in from Mary and the NASASpaceFlight crew, Spadre, Lab Padre, RGV aerial and Austin Barnard every single day.
 It’s so awesome what kind of access these dedicated people bring us!

 Typically, prototypes come out of factories.
 However, SpaceX has spun this convention around by building their factory around their prototypes – turning Boca Chica into the Wild West of rocketry.

-It should be noted that Starship is a system, and potentially a family, of vehicles – you could even call it the Starship Launch System, or SLS… But we will see different variant for different purposes.
+It should be noted that Starship is a system, and potentially a family, of vehicles – you could even call it the Starship Launch System, or SLS… But we will see different variants for different purposes.
 Generally speaking, this article will cover the generic crew version that is often seen in renders.

 There’ll also be a lunar lander version which will only stay in the Earth-Moon system.
 This variant won’t have the large flaps or heat shield needed to return to Earth and will also have additional landing engines positioned higher up such that they don’t kick up too much lunar regolith.